(844) 786-8229 info@quotacy.com

 Exception in the Case of a Catastrophic Event

-If a person goes missing as the result of a catastrophic event such as an airplane crash or flood, usually a beneficiary will not have to wait the designated time period before presumption of death can apply.
-Circumstantial evidence may be enough to state the date of the occurrence to be the date of death.
+If a person goes missing as the result of a catastrophic event such as an airplane crash or flood, beneficiaries are usually off the hook for the waiting period regarding presumption of death.

 How to File a Death Benefit Claim